stephensong/AssemblyScript/lib/loader/README.md

   * **memory**: `WebAssembly.Memory`<br />
     A reference to the underlying memory instance
   * **buffer**: `Uint8Array`<br />
     An unsigned byte view on the underlying memory.
+Note that this view is updated when memory grows, hence make sure to always access it on the module instance directly.
   * **imports**: `{ [key: string]: any }`<br />
     Imported elements.
 Usually functions.
   * **exports**: `{ [key: string]: any }`<br />